 a.
-All officers and supervisors will be provided adequate training in the use of bodyworn cameras prior to using the equipment.
+All officers and supervisors will be provided adequate training in the use of body- worn cameras prior to using the equipment.
 Annual retraining will be provided to all authorized users of the body-worn cameras.
+Officers will be trained Training #1 Annual training not addressed Pilot Study that won't last a year.
+Our experience with the study will inform us on the ongoing training needs of the program.

-12. Discipline for Violations.
+12. Discipline for Violations